Last Updated on March 20, 2026 by Admin

 Certifications That Help

-- Data Center Design & Operations certifications
+- Certified Data Center Design Professional (CDCDP)

-- PMP / CAPM
+- PMP / CAPM (PMI)

-- LEED / IGBC
+- LEED / IGBC Green Associate

-- Autodesk Certifications
+- Autodesk Revit Certification

-- Primavera P6 certification
+- Primavera P6 Certification

 Global vs Indian Opportunity Landscape